soilwise-he/soilwise-architecture/README.md

-A fixed production version (for delivery) is published at: https://soilwise-architecture.pages.dev/ A fixed **1st prototype version** (for delivery) is published at: https://prototype-1-0.soilwise-architecture.pages.dev/
+A fixed production version (for delivery) is published at: https://soilwise-architecture.pages.dev/ A fixed **1st prototype version** (for delivery) is published at: https://prototype-1-0.soilwise-architecture.pages.dev/ A fixed **2nd prototype version** (for delivery) is published at: https://prototype-2-0.soilwise-architecture.pages.dev/

 ## Software